basomingera/iBasket-TP/README.md

-	                 **iBasket-TP**

- This project was done in Python for completion of the term project at Carnegie Mellon university in the course 15-112:Fundamentals of Programming and Computer Science.

-	It is a Basketball like game but it is a single player game adapted from the usual iOS game called iBasket.
+ This is a single player Basketball-like game adapted from the usual iOS game called iBasket.

 Requirements to run the game:
 ---
 To be able to run the Game, it is needed to have a computer with Python3 and Pygame installed.